Last Updated on 6th December 2023 by peppe8o

 Finally, create your database initialization script:

-Use following code, changing “redmine” and “redmine_password” with your preferred credentials:
+Use the following code, changing “redmine” and “redmine_password” with your preferred credentials:

 CREATE DATABASE redmine CHARACTER SET utf8mb4; CREATE USER 'redmine'@'%' IDENTIFIED BY 'redmine_password'; GRANT ALL PRIVILEGES ON redmine.* TO 'redmine'@'%'; FLUSH PRIVILEGES; quit